Ral151/AI-Workflow-Design/README.md

 **Examples:**
 ```
-"Schedule team meeting tomorrow at 2 PM"
+"Schedule team meeting on 12th of December at 2 PM - 3PM"
-"What's on my calendar today?"
+"What's my schedule tomorrow?"
-"Delete the meeting on November 27"
+"Delete the meeting on November 27."
 "Move the 3 PM meeting to 4 PM"
 ```

 ### **2. 📝 Meeting Summary Agent**
-- Paste meeting notes (>200 characters) into Telegram
+- Paste meeting notes (>300 characters) into Telegram
 - AI automatically generates summary
 - Extracts action items with deadlines
 - Creates calendar events for all action items